davekinkead/thesis/chapters/02-authority-and-justification/chapter.md

   - There is also a distinction here between internal authority (who must be obeyed) and external authority (who may not be interfered with) (strong moral bonds for internal authorities)

-  - Legitimate authorities give subjects moral reasons for obeying
+  - Legitimate authorities give subjects moral reasons for obeying.
+But can it also just make coercion morally permissible?

   - Authorities issue content independent reasons to act.
 We can act contrary to the _balance of reasons_ without acting _contrary to reason._ @green1990:37  It is exclusionary.